 If you don't have your Amerigroup ID card yet, you'll get it soon.
-Always carry it with you.
+Please carry it with you at all times.
 Show it to any doctor or hospital you visit.
 You don't need to show your ID card before you get emergency care.
-The card tells doctors and hospitals you're an Amerigroup member and who your doctor is.
-It also tells them Amerigroup will pay for the medically needed services listed in the Benefits section.
+The card tells doctors and hospitals you're an Amerigroup member and who your primary care provider is.
+It also tells them Amerigroup will pay for the medically needed services listed in the My Benefits section.